xiaoylu/leetcode_category/language/Go/Readme.md

 ---
 * function executes after the current function returns
 * `defer` functions are pushed to a stack
-  * their executions order is the opposite
+  * their executions order is the reversed push order

 Pointer
 ---